Dark Souls III: Reception

 Dark Souls III received "generally favorable" reviews according to review aggregator Metacritic, with praise given to the game's visuals and combat mechanics, reminding reviewers of its faster-paced similarity to Bloodborne.

 Chloi Rad of IGN awarded the game a 9.5 out of 10, stating she thought that "If Dark Souls 3 truly is the last in the series as we know it, then it's a worthy send-off."
 Rich Stanton of Eurogamer rated the game as "essential", calling it "fabulous" and that it was "a fitting conclusion" to the Dark Souls series.
 Steven Strom of Ars Technica wrote that he thought the title still had the "smooth and impressive rendering of the series' signature style" and some of "the best boss fights in any Souls game".
 Simon Parkin of The Guardian gave the game 5 out of 5 stars and wrote that while Dark Souls III "may not have the novelty of the first Dark Souls", it was "the more pristine and rounded work" of the series.

 However, criticism was directed at issues with the game's technical performance, linear map design, and Bandai Namco's handling of the Western launch.
-Philip Kollar of Polygon rated the game a 7 out of 10, bluntly stating disappointment at the lack of surprises and the arbitrary nature of the game's design, writing that "in so many important ways -- its world design, its pacing, the technology powering it - Dark Souls III falls short of the mark."
+Polygon rated the game a 7 out of 10, bluntly stating disappointment at the lack of surprises and the arbitrary nature of the game's design, writing that "in so many important ways -- its world design, its pacing, the technology powering it - Dark Souls III falls short of the mark."
 A later patch, released on April 9, fixed some of the technical issues reviewers had with the game.

 Reception to Ashes of Ariandel, the game's first downloadable content (DLC) expansion, was generally positive.
 Brendan Graeber of IGN enjoyed what the DLC offered, enjoying the introduction of a dedicated player versus player (PvP) arena, as well as the new enemies and bosses, but criticised the length, stating that Ashes of Ariandel served more as "an appetizer than a full course meal".
 Kollar of Polygon considered the content of the DLC to be "great" but agreed with Graeber's criticism of the length, saying that there was not much of it.

+The 2022 release of Elden Ring brought renewed interest in Dark Souls III.
+In a retrospective, Eurogamer compared Dark Souls III to other similar games as an "exercise in refinement" that FromSoftware accomplished with "craftsmanship and invention", but remarked it was reaching the limit of what the "Soulsborne formula" could accomplish.